Percapio/Crypto-Challenge/problem3/README.md

 };
 ```

 Voila!
 Our encrypted message.
-You may have noticed that there are a number of functions that were pre-written and used in our _secretMessageEncryptor_, that we didn't cover.
+You may have noticed there are a number of functions that were pre-written and used in our _secretMessageEncryptor_, that we didn't cover.
 It was done on purpose, for the sake of the challenge, but I'm sure you can quickly figure it out.

 Here's the challenge: [Single-byte XOR cipher](https://cryptopals.com/sets/1/challenges/3)